matrix-org/matrix-spec-proposals/proposals/1543-qr_code_key_verification.md

 message contents:

-- `key`: The key that Bob's device has for Alice's device
+- `keys`: A map of key IDs to the key that Bob's device has
-- `transaction_id`: the transaction ID from the `m.key.verification.reciprocate` message
+- `transaction_id`: the transaction ID from the `m.key.verification.start`
+  message
-- `signatures`: signature of the key and transaction ID, signed using Bob's key
+- `signatures`: signature of the keys and transaction ID, signed using Bob's key

 Tradeoffs/Alternatives
 ----------------------